-Some sites may choose to separate consent for off-site visits and/or specimen storage into standalone ICFs from the main ICF, per IRB/EC requirements or site preference.
-Regardless of whether the off-site visits and/or specimen storage ICF is a stand-alone form or included as part of the main ICF, these components should be conducted at the same visit as the main ICF, or together with the Enrollment ICF, if screening and enrollment consent are separated as well.
+Some sites may choose to separate consent for off-site visits, specimen storage and/or infant photography into standalone ICFs from the main ICF, per IRB/EC requirements or site preference.
+Regardless of whether the off-site visits, specimen storage and/or infant photography ICF is a standalone form or included as part of the main ICF, these components should be conducted at the same visit as the main ICF, or in the Enrollment ICF, if screening and enrollment consent if separated as well.